clearlydefined/website/README.md

 Since you are not forced to consume only the local APIs, but you can even consume directly the remote development or production APIs, for the `website` repo only you are able to point out different APIs endpoints, depending on your needs, using different kinds of npm scripts: - `npm start` use the default environment, which is actually the DEV environment, and it refers to development APIs - `npm run start:dev-api` points out specifically to the development APIs - `npm run start:local-api` points out the local environment, which works only if the service repo is started - `npm run start:prod-api` points out specifically to the production APIs

-### Running e2e Tests

-If you want to test the development running e2e tests, just simply run:

-- `npm run e2e:test` runs all the test that are saved into the folder `e2e/tests/`

-You can write your own tests, just create a new file inside the `e2e/tests/` folder.
-All e2e are written using `jest` and `puppeteer`.

-Note that by default all the e2e tests runs checking the development website on https://dev.clearlydefined.io If you want to run test on your local environment, you should run:

-- `npm start` start the website as normal.
-Builds the application and starts it on localhost:3000
-- `npm run e2e:test` run all the test checking on http://localhost:3000

 # Contributing

 This project welcomes contributions and suggestions, and we've documented the details in the [contribution policy](CONTRIBUTING.md).